 Colossians 3:20-21 NIV

-If You Need Encouragement and Guidance for Coping with Divorce Visit Our Bookstore and Look for these Books from Renee
+If You Need Encouragement and Guidance for Coping with Divorce you may be interested in these Books from Renee.

-New eBook Release…Children Coping with Your Divorce?: What Parents Can Do to Help
+New eBook Release…Children Coping with Your Divorce?: What Parents Can Do to Help.
+Click cover for more information.

 Visit Renee’s Blog Archive for Other Articles on Coping with Divorce